Search

 The Takeaway

 The level 2 chimney inspection is a thorough inspection of the interior and exterior of your chimney.
-This includes using a video scan for reaching parts of the chimney that are difficult to inspect.
+This includes using a video scan to reach parts of the chimney that are difficult to inspect.

 You should get a level 2 inspection of your chimney by a certified chimney expert if:

-• You plan or purchasing or selling a house
+- You plan on purchasing or selling a house

 Whatever the reason may be, chimney inspections are important.
 They ensure that your chimney is working efficiently and is safe to use.
 Through chimney inspections, you can detect various underlying problems.
 You can then fix them before they cause too much damage and danger.
 This will also save you thousands of dollars in repairs.